When Do You Really Need to Show Your ID? Understanding Your Rights In 2026

 Voting (in Some States)

-- Some U.S. states require voters to present an ID at the polls.
-The types of acceptable IDs vary by state, and some allow voters to cast a ballot without an ID by signing an affidavit.
-Be sure you know what your state requirements are before heading to the polls!
-You can check that out here.
+- Some U.S. states require voters to present an ID at the polls, and that number has been slowly increasing over time.
+The types of acceptable IDs still vary by state, and some states continue to let voters cast a regular or provisional ballot without ID by signing an affidavit or returning later with documentation.
+Be sure you know what your state requirements are before heading to the polls—you can see current state‑by‑state rules on the National Conference of State Legislatures site here and the federal overview at USA.gov here.

 Banking and Financial Transactions